What is the best vacuum to buy for your cleaning business? This is a very common question.

 This would be the best of the backpack vacuums.
 If you are cleaning larger homes, and larger offices this will be your best pick as it has a large canister and powerful motor to run for longer periods of time.

-I have never used this vacuum, but I have known other cleaning companies swear by them.
+I have never used this vacuum, but I have known other cleaning companies that swear by them.
 What I did not like about the backpack vacuums was the awkwardness of having it on my back.
 I was afraid I could run into furniture or walls if I had to back up or maneuver around tight spaces.

 The cost was another reason for this vacuum to not be my #1 choice for residential cleaning To purchase a quality backpack vacuum you would be spending close to $400.
-But the backpack vacuums do allow for hands free movements and less carrying around an upright vacuum.
+But the backpack vacuums do allow for hands-free movements and less carrying around an upright vacuum.

 - Easy to maneuver around and under furniture